Titanium

 Titanium is a chemical element; it has symbol Ti and atomic number 22.
 Found in nature only as an oxide, it can be reduced to produce a lustrous transition metal with a silver color, low density, and high strength that is resistant to corrosion in sea water, aqua regia, and chlorine.

 Titanium was discovered in Cornwall, Great Britain, by William Gregor in 1791 and was named by Martin Heinrich Klaproth after the Titans of Greek mythology.
 The element occurs within a number of minerals, principally rutile and ilmenite, which are widely distributed in the Earth's crust and lithosphere; it is found in almost all living things, as well as bodies of water, rocks, and soils.
 The metal is extracted from its principal mineral ores by the Kroll and Hunter processes.
 The most common compound, titanium dioxide (TiO_{2}), is a popular photocatalyst and is used in the manufacture of white pigments.
 Other compounds include titanium tetrachloride (TiCl_{4}), a component of smoke screens and catalysts; and titanium trichloride (TiCl_{3}), which is used as a catalyst in the production of polypropylene.

 Titanium can be alloyed with iron, aluminium, vanadium, and molybdenum, among other elements.
-The resulting titanium alloys are strong, lightweight, and versatile, with applications including aerospace (jet engines, missiles, and spacecraft), military, industrial processes (chemicals and petrochemicals, desalination plants, pulp, and paper), automotive, agriculture (farming), sporting goods, jewelry, and consumer electronics.
+The resulting titanium alloys are strong, lightweight, and versatile, with applications including aerospace (jet engines, missiles, and spacecraft), military, industrial processes (chemicals and petrochemicals, desalination plants, pulp, and paper), automotive, agriculture (farming), sporting goods such as golf clubs, jewelry, and consumer electronics.
 Titanium is also considered one of the most biocompatible metals, leading to a range of medical applications including prostheses, orthopedic implants, dental implants, and surgical instruments.

-The two most useful properties of the metal are its corrosion resistance and strength-to-density ratio, the highest of any metallic element.
-In its unalloyed condition, titanium is as strong as some steels, but less dense.
+The two most useful properties of the metal are its corrosion resistance and tensile-strength-to-density ratio, the highest of any metallic element, although resistance to tensile stress does not mean it has the highest ratio for other stresses: bulk compression, shear, and pressure wave.
+In its unalloyed condition, titanium is as tensile-strong as some steels, but less dense.
 There are two allotropic forms and five naturally occurring isotopes of this element, ^{46}Ti through ^{50}Ti, with ^{48}Ti being the most abundant (73.8%).